 Leonardo published not one book, either during his life or postumously.
 When he died in 1519 at the age of 67, he had only completed 15 paintings.
 This is a pitifully small number for an artist of his caliber.
 Contrast this to the inexhaustible energy of Michelangelo, who worked himself to death and slept with his boots on, eager for the start of a new day of work.

 Genius is not enough: it must be sharpened to a fine point by diligent application, discipline, and relentless work.
 And this Leonardo was unable to do.
+There is an Arabic proverb that emphasizes the critical difference between thinking about something, and implementing something:

 Read Stoic Paradoxes today.